Big O notation: Formal definition

+and frequently both notations are used in the same paper.

+Examples with an infinite domain

-In typical usage the $O$ notation is asymptotical, that is, it refers to very large $x$.
+In typical usage the $O$ notation is applied to an infinite interval of real numbers $[a,\infty)$ and captures the behavior of the function for very large $x$.
 In this setting, the contribution of the terms that grow "most quickly" will eventually make the other ones irrelevant.
 As a result, the following simplification rules can be applied: